Protohepialus

 Protohepialus is an extinct genus of moth in the family Hepialidae.
 It contains only one species, Protohepialus comstocki, which was described from a Tortonian marine shale (Upper Miocene) in the Puente Formation of California.
+The species name comstocki was given in honor of John Adams Comstock, the Head Curator of Science at the Natural History Museum of Los Angeles County.